vis-opt-group/IAPTT-GM/README.md

 If you use IAPTT-GM for academic research, you are highly encouraged to cite the following paper:
 - Risheng Liu, Yaohua Liu, Shangzhi Zeng, Jin Zhang. ["Towards Gradient-based Bilevel Optimization with Non-convex Followers and Beyond"](https://arxiv.org/abs/2110.00455).
 NeurIPS, 2021.

+### License

+MIT License

+Copyright (c) 2021 Vision Optimizaion Group

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.